Ericson2314/baccumulation/economics-math.md

 Likewise, we would expect the same thing about curves of constant elasticity:
 - **geometric**: the original power law curve[^power-law-curve], the every curve in the family of "power law secants", and the "power law tangent" are all the same curve.
-- **arithmetic**: the limit is trivial and we can just as well use the underlying expression for any value of $x$ and $a$ to calculate the constant elasticity.
+- **algebraic**: the limit is trivial and we can just as well use the underlying expression for any value of $x$ and $a$ to calculate the constant elasticity.

 [^power-law-curve]: the properties we care about of these curves are not translation-invariant; on the contrary the location of the origin in crucial for comparing ratios of inputs to ratios of outputs.
 It is therefore fair to point out this is not "geometric" in the usual euclidean sense.